yagpdb-cc/yagpdb-cc/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a issue about a possible bug in one of the CCs here
+about: Create a issue about a possible bug
 title: 'bug: '
-labels: 'bug'
+labels: 'kind/bug'
 assignees: ''
 ---